What is the Difference Between Linux and Windows Hosting?

 - On a Windows server, home.html, Home.html, and HOME.HTML are all the same names.

 Although many people consider Linux to be more secure than Windows, both operating systems are equally secure.
 Security really depends more upon the server setup and the administrators running the server.
 All of HostGator's managed servers are maintained with the latest security and performance patches and configured for optimal security.

 When Should You Purchase a Linux or Windows Hosting Package?

 HostGator supports both Linux and Windows operating systems on selected server types.
-The choice which operating system to use all comes down to the technology you wish to use with your server.
+The choice of operating system to use all comes down to the technology you wish to use with your server.
 The most common factors being considered here are software and user-interface requirements.
-If you wish to use specific applications like MSSQL or ASP.net, and are more comfortable using Plesk, then the Windows-supporting hosting servers should be your choice.
-However, if you prefer using cPanel instead of Plesk, and MySQL and PHP considering they are the only applications you need, then Linux is most suitable for you.
+If you wish to use specific applications like MSSQL or ASP.net and are more comfortable using Plesk, then the Windows-supporting hosting servers should be your choice.
+However, if you prefer using cPanel instead of Plesk and MySQL and PHP, considering they are the only applications you need, Linux is most suitable.

 The other factors taken into account are stability, security, ease of use, technical knowledge and support, and cost, all of which are important to business users.

 Yes, HostGator offers Windows on our Shared and Dedicated hosting packages.

 Can I Transfer My Sites From a Linux Server to Windows Server?
 And Vice Versa?